plengqui/SportidentTinymesh/README.md

 ![radio unit](./docs/RadioUnit2.JPG)
 The radio unit is a small box of electronics with only one external connector for the SlimJim roll-up antenna.
 As mentioned, the antenna and the radio unit box are meant to hang from a tree nearby the checkpoint.
 Inside the box, there is a custom made printed circuit board (PCB) with:
-- a Sportident SRR receiver chip, which listens to 2,4GHz punch packets and sends them out over UART serial.
+- a Sportident SRR receiver chip, which listens to 2,4GHz for punch packets and sends them out over UART serial.
-- A Teensy-LC (a cheap small Arduino style microcontroller) receives the punch data and creates a Tinymesh data packet and passes it on to the Tinymesh radio module, again over UART serial.
+- A Teensy-LC (a cheap small Arduino style microcontroller) receives the punch data, creates a Tinymesh data packet and passes it on to the Tinymesh radio module, again over UART serial.
 - The Tinymesh radio module sends the data packet with the punch data out on the Tinymesh network which forwards it to the gateway Tinymesh module.
-- The Teensy-LC microcontroller also buffers punches if the Tinymesh module should be busy, or if it is waiting for a free timeslot on the frequency.
-It also sends monitoring packets so that the central pc application can allways know all radio units are up and reachable.
+- The Teensy-LC microcontroller also buffers punches if the Tinymesh module should be busy or waiting for a free timeslot on the frequency.
+It also sends monitoring packets every 10 seconds so that the central pc application can allways know all radio units are up and connected.
-- Two 18650 Lithium cells and a voltage regulator, serving the 3,3V needed by Tinymesh and Teensy-LC.
+- Battery: 18650 Lithium cells and a voltage regulator, serving the 3,3V needed by Tinymesh and Teensy-LC.

 ## The Gateway
 This is the central part of the system that collects all punches from all controls and forwards them to the competition administration system.
 It also monitors the health and connectivity status of all controls.